 - 11 How to Use Moringa seeds for water purification?

 Sahijan, Shigru, Moringa, Drumstick are few vernacular names of a common but the most underutilized medicinal tree Moringa oleifera.
 The most common name of this tree, Moringa is derived from Tamil word murunggai or Malayalam word muringa.
 It is indigenous to the sub-Himalayas of India and now naturalized to various tropical and subtropical regions of the world viz.
 Middle East, Africa, the Americas, Asia, the Philippines, Cambodia, and the Caribbean islands.

-In India the pods are mainly used as vegetable.
+In India the pods are the mainly used as vegetable.
 The leaves are occasionally eaten.
 But the fact is leaves are far more nutritious, healthy, easily available compared to pods.
-They are good source of proteins, beta-carotene, amino acids, various phenolic and other phytochemicals (alkaloids, anthraquinone, coumarins, falvones, phenols, quininesand and tannins).
+They are a good source of proteins, beta-carotene, amino acids, various phenolic and other phytochemicals (alkaloids, anthraquinone, coumarins, falvones, phenols, quininesand and tannins).

-Countries like Senegal, Benin, Zimbabwe etc, are using Moringa leaves for programmes to fight malnutrition.
+Countries like Senegal, Benin, Zimbabwe, etc. are using Moringa leaves for programmes to fight malnutrition.
 The dried leaves powder is given to children and malnourished population to cure anemia, vitamin deficiency and boosting health.
 The dried leaves powder is sprinkled to every meal to enhance nutrition.
 The dried leaves are without water content and are high in iron, calcium, beta-carotene and vitamin C.

 Perhaps in India, many people may not believe the nutritional benefits of leaves.
 But the fact is Moringa leaves can be affordable and effective option to fight prevalent malnutrition and diseases.

 Moringa is a fast growing tree and can be easily grown.
 It propagates through seeds and cuttings.
 You can even grow it in containers and use its leaves.